 In France, 45 percent of consumers are concerned that using BNPL will negatively affect their credit ratings.
 More than a third of French respondents, or 37 percent of them, doubted their ability to commit to regularly scheduled payments.

 The euphoria of BNPL is often found in people who want to try out this recent payment alternative first.
-A trial is a crucial driver of adoption in more fledgling BNPL markets where specific BNPL services have just recently debuted, such as India, Singapore, and Hong Kong.#Buy Now Pay Later #Banks #Payment Alternative
+A trial is a crucial driver of adoption in more fledgling BNPL markets where specific BNPL services have just recently debuted, such as India, Singapore, and Hong Kong.#THE S MEDIA #Media Milenial #Buy Now Pay Later #Banks #Payment Alternative